AlexJukes/CV/README.md

 #### Innovation

 While at TES, I have consistently advocated for new ideas and technology, and haven't been afraid to question existing implementations.
 After doing extensive research, experiementing with the technology in my free time, and making a detailed case to my team, I was able to successfully lobby to move from a Redux Saga and Redux Form frontend to a GraphQL and Apollo Client, which we estimate will remove over 2000 lines of code from our frontend codebase.
-I have also won multiple TES hackdays, including a project that added a feature to the TES Jobs Mobile app which saw a 30% increase in DAU day on day for the first week after implmentation.
+I have also won multiple TES hackdays, including a project that added a feature to the TES Jobs Mobile app which saw a 30% increase in DAU day on day for the first week after impelmentation.

-While at Makers Academy, I successfully pitched and led a team to create an Ethereum based blockchain application, which allowed citizens to irrevocably sign a societal manifesto, send native crypto-currency to other members and vote in a participatory democracy.
+While at Makers Academy, I successfully pitched and led a team to create [Makers Society](https://github.com/UltimateCoder00/Makers-Society), an Ethereum based blockchain application which allowed citizens to irrevocably sign a societal manifesto, send native crypto-currency to other members and vote in a participatory democracy.

 #### Ownership

-I take pride in my work, and the work of my team, and I'm always ready to help users utilise and understand our products better.
+I take pride in my work, and the work of my team, and I'm always ready to help users understand and use our products better.
 That's why within 6 months joining TES I was made Project Parent of my team, making me responsible for creating and managing our team's tickets, running retros, amd being the bridge between the engineers, the product manager and the users of our application.

 I also started and regularly facilitate a weekly meditation session open to all members of the TES company.